 Models are designed to address a variety of investor needs and have the potential to:

 Typically, Australian investors access model portfolios via managed accounts.
-Managed accounts is the general term that refers to the type of product or service where the underlying securities are owned by the investor.
+Managed accounts is the general term that refers to the type of product or service where the underlying securities can be attributed to the end investor.

 Managed accounts can be implemented in different structures, creating flexibility for the model portfolio users.
 Variations include separately managed accounts (SMAs), managed discretionary accounts (MDAs), unified managed accounts (UMAs) and the more bespoke individually managed accounts (IMAs).